In a live presentation given at DeveloperWeek in San Francisco, Russ Danner (Vice President of Product at Crafter Software) spoke about:

 DevContentOps is the next step.
 Many of the benefits of DevOps are wasted if there is friction between content authoring and software development personnel and process.
 DevContentOps support brings these teams together through modern processes and repository technology so that they can collaborate together without friction while maintaining optimal tooling and efficiency for their role-specific tasks.

-DevContentOps™ is a trademark of Crafter Software Corporation
+DevContentOps® is a registered trademark of Crafter Software Corporation